YashKalbande/FCR/pacman.md

     update()
 ```
 This function sets the background of the screen to black, then uses the path turtle to draw a 20 pixel blue square for every tile with a value greater than zero.
-If a tile value equals 1, then we draw a white dot in the middle of the square.
+If a tile value equals 1, then we draw a white dot in the middle of the squares created by our brick function.

 ## Moving in the Game World
 Our one major function, __move__, will be used to move both our Pac-man and our ghosts around the game